 Day 2 – San Francisco with kids

 The next day we headed back to Pier 39.
-We regarded the sea lions barking and flopping about for a while.
+We watched the sea lions barking and flopping about for a while.
 Then we happened upon a juggling show, which I was “volunteered” to join.
 You would think my preschooler would find it cool to see Mommy on stage, but noooo, she cried the whole time.
 Apparently, she was jealous that I was picked instead of her.
 After that we took the kids for a spin on the double-decker carousel.

 Late in the afternoon we texted San Francisco friends for recommendations on good Chinatown eats.
 Two families pointed us to the same restaurant: House of Nanking.
 The Sizzling Rice Soup, with its lemon-scented broth filled with vegetables and crispy rice, was worth the 40-minute walk from the pier.
 The lightly tempura-battered Salt and Pepper Shrimp with Mushrooms was divine, but the Famous Nanking Sesame Chicken was fatty and not worthy of its name.
 We all got a kick out my Hot Blossoming Flower Tea.
 What started as an innocuous green ball of leaves opened into a lovely pink bouquet floating in my glass.
-There is no kids’ menu but you can order thick round chow mein noodles without sauce, vegetables or meat for picky eaters.
-Dishes cost about $9-$14.
+There is no kids' menu but you can order thick round chow mein noodles without sauce, vegetables or meat for picky eaters.

 Day 3 – San Francisco with kids